-How much can you potentially make owning a pawn shop?
+How much can a pawn shop owner make?

 PayScale reports that pawnbrokers, who are presumably the owners of the shop, make an average of $46,000 per year.
 A pawn shop’s profits depend on many factors, including how long the shop has been in existence, the shop’s size, the effectiveness of the shop’s marketing, and even the state of the local economy.